-Themes identified Themes identified Comments through investigations 1 Clinical decision making (investigations and tests) 2 Communication issues Please see Theme 3 from the SJRs on the work to within team and between improve communication. clinicians and families 3 Delayed discharge of Work is continuing to increase the number of beds in patients leading to the community with an expansion of Virtual Wards and increased LOS and a modular 48 bed unit on Norwich Community Hospital exposure to infection risks is due to be opened by Norfolk Community Health and Care NHS Trust (NCH&C) this summer.
+Themes identified Comments through investigations 1 Clinical decision making (investigations and tests) 2 Communication issues Please see Theme 3 from the SJRs on the work to 2 within team and between clinicians and families improve communication.
+3 Delayed discharge of patients leading to increased LOS and exposure to infection risks Work is continuing to increase the number of beds in the community with an expansion of Virtual Wards and a modular 48 bed unit on Norwich Community Hospital is due to be opened by Norfolk Community Health and Care NHS Trust (NCH&C) this summer.
 Since October the Trust has been running Home for Lunch (page 114) to increase the number of discharges before midday.